cjdelisle/cjdns/doc/Whitepaper.md

-The content and temporary key is encrypted and authenticated using crypto_box_curve25519poly1305xsalsa20_afternm() function, using the shared secret computed using crypto_box_curve25519poly1305xsalsa20_beforenm() with one peer's temporary public key and the other peer's permament secret key.
+The content and temporary key is encrypted and authenticated using crypto_box_curve25519poly1305xsalsa20_afternm() function, using the shared secret computed using crypto_box_curve25519poly1305xsalsa20_beforenm() with one peer's temporary public key and the other peer's permanent secret key.

 It can be decrypted using crypto_box_curve25519poly1305xsalsa20_open_afternm(), with the shared secret computed, which can be computed the same way.